 You should seek representation well versed in car accidents and Louisiana traffic safety law.

 Your voice matters.
 Don’t shy away from recovery you deserve because you did not have a seatbelt on during your auto accident.

 Medical bills can pile up, property damages will be costly, and rehabilitation isn’t cheap.
 You need compensation to help you cover these expenses.
 Don’t be embarrassed to file your claim if you weren’t wearing a seat belt.

-Phone Cardone today, and speak with Cliff Cardone or Hannah Salter, two of New Orleans’ finest auto accident attorneys.
+Phone Cardone today, and speak with Cliff Cardone, two of New Orleans’ finest auto accident attorneys.
 Cardone Law Firm has experience and legal expertise to guide you during this dark hour.